 Frequently Asked Questions About Adoption For Birth Parents

-How do I tell the birth father that I am considering an adoption plan?
+How do I tell the father about my adoption plan?

 While talking to the birth father in person is preferable, if for whatever reason you are unable to do so, inform him as soon as possible via phone call or letter to initiate a conversation between the two of you as well as encourage his participation in the adoption plan.
 It may also be possible for your adoption counselor to inform him for you.